Zulfah001/LITA-FINAL-PROJECT-From-Tajudeen-Silifat-/README.md

 ## Conclusion:

 This sales data analysis provided valuable insights into product and regional performance, highlighting areas of strength and opportunities for growth.
-## check this file for further details :
+## check this file for further details :lita project(Sales and Customer data).xlsx